Hoverbear/hoverbear.org/content/blog/2022-06-16-exploring-xous/index.md

 While I love those, one thing I've wanted for a long time was a portable board with a battery, screen, keyboard, SDR, and user-servicable parts that could be hacked on top to bottom.

-The Precursor offers all of the above list (except, sadly, the SDR) and is powered by a [XC7S50-1L CSG324I System-on-Chip (SoC)][origin.xilinx.com/../sparton-7.html] running the open [Betrusted SoC][github.com/betrusted-io/betrusted-soc], an [iCE40UP5K SG48 Embedded Controller (EC)][latticesemi.com/../iCE40-UltraPlus-Family-Data-Sheet.ashx] running the open [Betrusted EC][github.com/betrusted-io/betrusted-ec] on an open [hardware design][github.com/betrusted-io/betrusted-hardware].
+The Precursor offers all of the above list (except, sadly, the SDR) and is powered by a [XC7S50-1L CSG324I System-on-Chip (SoC)][origin.xilinx.com/../sparton-7.html] running the open [Betrusted SoC][github.com/betrusted-io/betrusted-soc] and an [iCE40UP5K SG48 Embedded Controller (EC)][latticesemi.com/../iCE40-UltraPlus-Family-Data-Sheet.ashx] running the open [Betrusted EC][github.com/betrusted-io/betrusted-ec] on an open [hardware design][github.com/betrusted-io/betrusted-hardware].
 It seems **almost perfect** for me.

 Well...
 I finally convinced myself to order one as a reward for doing a big thing, and it has now arrived!
 So, let's explore!